Student Conduct FAQ

 An Incident Report can be submitted by any member of the campus community.
 To access the form and submit a report go to the Student Conduct home page for reporting options and forms.
-If you live in the residence halls, consider talking to your Community Assistant and he/she can refer you to a professional staff member with Housing & Residential Life.
+If you live in the residence halls, consider talking to your Community Assistant and he/she can refer you to a professional staff member with in the Housing office.
 If you live off-campus, contact the Student Conduct office at (610) 683-1320 or visit the website above for more information.

 Where can I find a listing of KU's conduct policies and procedures?

 The KU student handbook, The Key, contains two very important documents outlining the university's behavioral expectations and student conduct process, namely the Student Code of Conduct and Document on Student Rights and Welfare.
 The Student Conduct website also has listing of Policies & Procedures that may be helpful.

 Why aren't the terms "guilty" and "not guilty" used?

 These terms are synonymous with the legal system and the student conduct process at KU is not a part of the legal system.
 Unnecessary legal terminology or legalese is not relevant to the student conduct process.
 As a result, the university uses the terms "responsible" and "not responsible" to define the finding in a student conduct case.

 Who can access my student conduct file?

 Student conduct records are kept on file with in the Student Conduct Office and accessed by only those employees with a legitimate educational need to know.
 Records are kept confidential and are not disclosed to outside parties except by written permission of the student or through court order.
 For more informatino about records go to the KU FERPA page:

 How long are student conduct records kept on file?